Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 What are the grooming requirements, and do you want us to keep the dog clipped a certain way?

-We ask that families keep the dog in one of the typical cuts for a Labradoodle.
+We ask that families keep the dog in one of the typical cuts for an Australian Labradoodle.
 The most important part is the head and ears.
-We want them to have the look a doodle is supposed to have so that we can have updated pictures regularly for puppy buyers.
-It's very easy and most groomers will do okay if given specifics when you take the dog in.
+We want them to have the look an Australian Labradoodle is supposed to have so that we can have updated pictures regularly for puppy buyers.
 Springdale Labradoodles will need to approve the groomer you choose to use.

 We do require that the dog be kept groomed and matt free.
 We recommend grooming every 4 weeks.
-If the dog is brought to us with a matted coat, or a coat that is in bad shape, we have the right to take them in to our own groomer and have them shaved down or worked on, but you will be responsible to reimburse us for that expense before the dog returns to you.
+If the dog is brought to us with a matted coat, or a coat that is in bad shape, we have the right to take them in to our own groomer and have them groomed properly, but you will be responsible to reimburse us for that expense before the dog returns to you.
 Guardian dogs are ambassadors for our program.
 It is important that they are maintained and not matted and in bad shape.

 GUARDIAN HOME REQUIREMENTS SIMPLIFIED

-2. Guardian dogs must be fed food approved by Springdale Labradoodles of Greensboro.
-We feed Fromm Puppy Gold.
+3. Guardian dogs must be fed food approved by Springdale Labradoodles of Greensboro.
+We feed Fromm Puppy Gold and Fromm Adult Gold.

-4. All oral medications must be approved by us.
+4. All oral medications and vaccines must be approved by us.
 We do not allow oral flea/tick preventatives to be administered to our Guardian dogs.
-Once a month Heartworm prevention (Sentinel) is required.
+Guardian families must agree to do all-natural flea/tick prevention.

 5. All medical procedures must be approved by Springdale Labradoodles.

-6. All guardian dogs must be groomed in accordance with grooming guidelines of Springdale Labradoodles.
+6. All guardian dogs must be groomed in accordance with grooming guidelines of Springdale Labradoodles at the owner’s expense.
 (Every 6 weeks from 4-12 months old then every 4 weeks after 12 months at a Springdale Labradoodles approved grooming facility.)

 7. Guardian family agrees to keep in touch and send pictures at least once a month.